 Despite the aggregation of anti-Asian hate, especially in the wake of the pandemic, the sentiment of unity thrives now more than ever.
 Making a difference doesn’t mean you have to organize a rally or march in protest; it can mean having your voice heard, educating others about your culture, and voting to protect your rights.
 The precedent is there; it’s up to us to do something about it.

-About The Author: Daniel is, what he likes to call, an ABC (American Born Chinese).
-He currently attends Brown University and interns for CSEBRI.
+About The Author: Daniel is an ABC (American Born Chinese) and lives in Western New York.
+He currently attends Brown University concentrating in Computer Science and interns for CSEBRI.